• contact Send Message

 CREW EXPECTATIONS

 You're welcome on board regardless of age, gender, qualifications and experience, as long as you're prepared to give a hand when it's needed.
-I've once had a dad joining together with his toddler - that did work out very well.
+Children are welcome.
+I've had a dad joining together with his toddler - that did work out very well.
 I've also many times had helpers on board that had absolutely no experience with sailing.
 Either you learn, or the primary task on your shifts will simply be "wake up the captain if anything happens".

 If we decide to sail throughout the nights, most often we'll put up a duty plan where we share the burden of staying awake at the helm - but I still expect to be woken up when I'm "off-duty" if needed.
 If someone happens to be wide awake when their duty ends it's OK to stay a bit longer, and if someone happens to fall asleep over the rudder it may be important to wake up the next duty even if the time is not there.